Getting Your First Credit Card: Expectation vs. Reality

 4. Should I only repay the minimum balance?

 Reality: Whenever possible, you should strive to pay back the full balance of your credit card statement each month.
-If you carry a balance from your previous statement into the next statement, you will be charged an interest rate.
-Interest rates are a cost of borrowing money.
-This interest can add up quickly.
+If you carry a balance from your previous statement into the next statement, you will be charged an interest rate on your purchases.
+Interest is the cost of borrowing money, and can add up quickly.
 If you’re not able to pay the entire balance, then aim to pay more than the minimum, if possible.
+Setting up automatic payments could reduce the risk of forgetting to pay your bill.

 5. How do credit cards affect my credit score?

 Reality: When you apply for a credit card, it is considered a hard inquiry.
 This means you have given a potential lender your permission to look through your credit history.
 They will use this information to decide if they want to approve or deny your credit application.
 It is also used to determine how much credit will be offered to you.
-When a hard inquiry is performed, it can potentially cause a temporary decrease to your credit score.
+When a hard inquiry is performed, it may potentially cause a decrease in your credit score, but this is usually temporary.

 6. Can I avoid credit card fraud?

 There are preventative measures you can take to help ensure you don’t become a victim of credit card fraud, such as using machines with chip readers and not storing your information on online shopping websites.
-You should always check your statements and make sure they match with your purchases for the month.
+You should always check the statements your credit card company provides and make sure they match your purchases for the month.
+The Consumer Financial Protection Bureau also recommends you check your credit report for any errors or inconsistencies at least once per year.

 Before you get your first credit card, you'll likely have many credit card questions.
-Unlike the actors in the movies you watch, you will have to deal with the consequences of purchasing that hot tub or new motorcycle on credit.
+Unlike actors in the movies you watch, you will have to deal with the consequences of purchasing that hot tub or new motorcycle on credit.
 When used wisely, a credit card can provide an abundance of benefits, but these can be taken away just as quickly.
+By making informed choices and practicing responsible spending, you can use credit to your advantage to start building a solid financial future.